Mold and UV Lights in HVAC: Do They Work?

 • This helps improve indoor air quality and is ideal for households with asthma, allergies, or mold sensitivities.

-🏠 When Should You Use UV-C or IR Lights?
+When Should You Use UV-C Lights?

 Use UV-C Lights if: